David231723/Project_2/README.md

     - Visa (V)

-#### 2.1.1 Technology
+#### **2.1.1 Technology**

 Let's start with Technology stocks from jan 2018 to dec 2022 (Notice that we have normalized the price, so we can have a better look at the trends of the sector price performance)

-As we can see in the graph, all the prices of the stocks have behaved in a similarly
+As we can see in the graph, all the prices of the stocks have behaved similarly during this period.

 ![This is an image](images/Tech_3.png)

-#### 2.1.2 Health Care
+#### **2.1.2 Health Care**

-As we can see in the Health Care stocks, they have behaved different but they have ended at the same point
+As we can see in the Health Care stocks, they have behaved different but they have ended at the same point.

 ![This is an image](images/Healthcare_3.png)

-#### 2.1.3 Finance
+#### **2.1.3 Finance**

-In the Finance chart, we can see that they have been hit big with coronavirus, but thay have ended up with a little increase of the price
+In the Finance chart, we can see that they have been hit big with coronavirus, but thay have ended up with a little increase of the price.
+Looks like the Visa stock managed better the coronavirus period.
+Probably because it sells different product than JPM and Bank of America.

 ![This is an image](images/Finance_3.png)

-### 2.2 Visualize Top Individual Stock Price Evolution for each sector
+### **2.2 Visualize Top Individual Stock Price Evolution for each sector**

 For this part of the project, we are going to have a more personalized look of the top selected stocks for each sector: